victora-lopez/Rental-property-analysis/README.md

 # Rental-property-analysis

-This project dives into data analytics and visualization to enhance my understanding of Python.
-I picked up Python as a secondary language and built this project to push my understanding of Pythons pros and cons by applying it to a project that has real world applications.
+This project marks the beginning of my journey with Python, my secondary coding language.
+The purpose of this project was to gain a better understanding of data analytics and visualization, while pushing my understanding of the language to the next level.
+The reason I chose data analytics/visualization is because this is one of Python's strong suits, and thought that learning how the ETL data pipeline process works would prove to be valuable for the future.
+My project consisted and extracting data from a CSV and a pickle file and then cleaning the data to make it usuable for insights on market trends.
+The results of my code are shown below.

 A short snippet of a 10000 point data set is shown below to show the quality of the original data:
 ![dirty-data](https://github.com/user-attachments/assets/66629b59-7d01-4c46-b620-5aca1cc872c7)